 One of our most important missions is to drive the development of novel and improved tools to study effects at a cellular level, such as systems biology analysis and modeling tools, metabolic engineering, and bioimaging.
 We have powerful experimental platforms that encompass well-equipped fermenters, computer-controlled artificial intestine models, analytical instruments, and laser-based microscopy.
 We are collaborating in broad, interdisciplinary national and international networks within academia and with industries belonging to different businesses.

 General entry requirements

-To be eligible an applicant must either be a holder of a Bachelor's degree in Science/Engineering/Technology/Architecture or be enrolled in his/her last year of studies leading to such a degree.
+An applicant must either have a Bachelor's degree in Science/Engineering/Technology/Architecture or be enrolled in his/her last year of studies leading to such a degree.